 - Melt butter in a saucepan large enough to hold all the remaining ingredients as well.
 Let cool for one or two minutes while you mix the dry ingredients (2).

-- Pour the milk over the melted butter, whisk well.
+- Pour the milk over the melted butter and whisk well.
 Add egg and whisk again (3).

 - Add dry ingredients and mix shortly until just combined (4).